Fertility subsidy program

 • Fertility subsidy application form

-• Original or copy of original receipts for ART treatment and related expenses up to a maximum of $5,000 per treatment
+• Original or copy of original receipts for ART treatment and related expenses up to a maximum of $20,000.00 for treatments, that can be staggered over time.

 Where do I access the application form?

-You can access the application form here, or email fertility.services@easternhealth.ca and an application package will be sent to you.
+You can email fertility.services@nlhealthservices.ca and an application package will be sent to you.
 You can also pick up an application package at NLFS.

 How do I submit my application package for the fertility subsidy?